 Canon G1 X Mark II vs Leica D-LUX Typ 109

-The Canon PowerShot G1 X Mark II and the Leica D-LUX (Typ 109) are two digital cameras that were announced, respectively, in February 2014 and September 2014.
+The Canon PowerShot G1 X Mark II and the Leica D-LUX (Typ 109) are two enthusiast cameras that were announced, respectively, in February 2014 and September 2014.
 Both the G1X Mark II and the D-LUX Typ 109 are fixed lens compact cameras that are based on an 1.5-inch (G1X Mark II) and a Four Thirds (D-LUX Typ 109) sensor.
 The Canon has a resolution of 13 megapixels, whereas the Leica provides 12.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.